Shekofte-MAIS/SeRDiWow-First-Project/README/README.md

    - `aspect-file-path`: the path to the aspect file.
    - `woven-bpmn-file-path`: the path in which you want to store the output, which is the woven bpmn file.
    - `hook-type`: type of the interceptor module which acts like a hook.
 See the project proposal for more details.
-     - Valid options for this attribute are: `ExecutionListener`, `ExternalServiceTask`, and `JavaClassServiceTask`.
+     - Valid options for this attribute are: `ExecutionListener`, `ExternalServiceTask`, and `InternalServiceTask`.

 2. Put the original bpmn file in `bpmn-file-path`.